Ahmed-Magdi1/2_DOF_Helicopter/README.md

-# This repository is dedicated to my research project (RP)
+# This repository is dedicated to research project (RP)